 - Borrower defaults – Most of the loans are unsecured so an investor has little recourse if the borrower decides not to pay and collection efforts are often fruitless.
 This is only applicable for loans not secured with a buyback guarantee.

 - Loan originator bankruptcy – Most platforms have put in place arrangements to ensure that investors continue to receive payments on the loans in which they have invested in through their marketplace.

-- Market-wide event or recession – While P2P lending has been around since the latest recession in 2008, the asset class still remains untested when platforms were originating significant volumes.
-In the event of a recession, defaults rates will increase and that will result in a decrease in investor returns.
+- Market-wide event or recession – While P2P lending has been around since the latest economic downturn in 2008, the asset class still remains untested when platforms were originating significant volumes.
+In the event of a recession, default rates will increase, and that will result in a decrease in investor returns.

-- Lowering of Underwriting quality – If a platform lowers its loan requirements then the quality of loans will decrease resulting in greater default risk.
+- Lowering of Underwriting quality – If a platform reduces its loan requirements, then the quality of loans will decrease, resulting in higher default risk.

 Obviously, I am a huge proponent for P2P lending.
 I just want you to know the risks.

 P2P lending can be as safe as you make it out to be.
 I suggest starting conservatively and also diversifying your investments.
 In other words, don’t put all your eggs in just one basket.
 Instead, hedge your bets by spreading your money across many loans.
 This is the best way to protect yourself against any investment.

 Peer-to-Peer lending is a great way to generate some passive income.
 If you’re interested in trying out any peer to peer loan platforms, I would suggest you start off with Mintos because of the returns I was able to secure and my overall satisfaction with their platform.
 You can check some platforms here to see an overview of all of them.